Lullabot/amp-library/AMP Spike/README.md

 ## The problem
-As Google AMP team keep pushing new functionalities into the [AMP Html Project][20] on a daily basis, we have a situation where the AMP Library no longer works with the latest AMP Embeds an attributes, which are stripped out by the AMP Library.
+As Google AMP team keep pushing new functionalities into the [AMP Html Project][20] on a daily basis, we have a situation where the AMP Library no longer works with the latest AMP Tags and attributes, which are stripped out by the AMP Library.
-Here are some of the issues found on AMP Library and Drupal AMP module:
+Here are some of the issues for AMP Library and Drupal AMP module:

 - Lullabot AMP library Validate Generator needs update: [#2962305](https://www.drupal.org/project/amp/issues/2962305)
 - Move Power User mode to separate module: [#2970810](https://www.drupal.org/project/amp/issues/2970810)